stormearthandlava/stormearthandlava.github.io/guide/general/stats.md

 Gear slot | Enchant
 --- | ---
 Weapon | TBA - coming in BFA.
-Neck | Mark of the XXXXXXXX.
+Neck | Mark of the Hidden Satyr
 Rings | Whichever stat a) sims the highest and b) takes you closer to the stat ratios above.
 Bracers | Irrelevant, open world utility enchants.
 Safe Hearthing is probably a *safe* bet.
 Gloves | Irrelevant, open world utility enchants.
 No recommendation to be made here.